blackbhc/refactor/README.md

   - `region_shape` = `box`: the region is a box with sides parallel to the $x$, $y$ and $z$ axis.

-- <a id="ratio_m"></a>`ratio`: similar to the `ratio` in the `Pre` section, but this one is used to calculate the model quantifications of the target particle(s).
+- <a id="ratio_m"></a>`ratio`: similar to the `ratio` in the `Pre` section, but this one is used to calculate the model quantifications of the target particles.

 - <a id="size_m"></a>`region_size`: similar to the `region_size` in the `Pre` section, but this one is used to